 Recent D&O Claims Developments

 The following summarizes many of the more important recent legal developments involving D&O claims.
-During these uncertain times, it is especially important for those who advise or insure directors and officers to carefully monitor and react to these and other developments.
+It is now especially important for those who advise or insure directors and officers to carefully monitor and react to these and other developments in the coming months and years.

-The 2023 median settlement value in securities class actions was about the same as 2022, although the average settlement value increased by 17% due to several very large settlements.
+The median settlement value in securities class actions has remained about the same in the last few years (the 2024 median settlement amount was $13.5 million), although the average settlement value has increased materially due to numerous very large settlements.

 The following summarizes some of the recent more important developments in securities class action litigation: